 The remainder of program fees will be paid on course by course basis.

 Should a student need to extend their program beyond the normal four-year period, an extension fee of $150 per month will be required (up to a maximum of $1,800 per year), to cover the cost of ongoing supervision and other expenses.

 Official sealed transcripts for all bachelor degrees and graduate degree(s).
-Master degrees must consist of at least 42 credit hours from a regionally-accredited institution.
+The applicant must hold the basic theological degree (Master of Divinity, Master of Ministry, or its equivalent) from an accredited seminary or graduate school of ministry.
+A minimum of 42 hours of theological graduate study beyond the baccalaureate degree is required.
 Students must have a grade point average of 3.0 on a 4.0 scale.

 3 Recommendation Letters

 Download Here.
 One of the recommendation letters must be from the pastor/minister of the local church where the applicant is currently attending; if the applicant is the pastor, then the letter may come from another leader within the church.